JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7912 days**.

-And here is a just a random fact -  **In Belgium, 172,000 tons of chocolate are produced in a year**.
+And here is a just a random fact -  **A survey done by Clairol 10 years ago came up with 46% of men stating that it was okay to color their hair.
+Now 66% of men admit to coloring their hair**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)